rmikehodges/go-risky/README.md

 Worked on porting a few things over from the sql files and designing some of the flows for the user management.

+7/29 - removed JWT to use a dumb cookiestore for sessions instead and added some of that into the auth logic.
+Migrated attackChainStep over using database transactions which will serve as a good example for the others that are a bit more complex.

 # Flows

 ## User auth flow